mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

 ...which, similarly to the vertical axis, initially scrolls in a not so nice way.
-Fix it like previously:
+Fix it like previously, but in the delegate:

 ```qml hl_lines="15 16"
 ListView {